Jacedeuce/notes/StackEdit/When the night is over.md

 By the stars above, I know we were in love
 I have only 'til the night is over

+[ Bars

 I feel the weather change
 I hear the river say your name

 I watch the birds fly by
 I see an emerald in the sky

 Now the trail has gone cold
 I don't know where else to go